The Donkey has a well known reputation for stubbornness,

 So lets start with a question, why did you get into IT? because you like patching firmware or you love the innovation, do you have passion for how technology can improve so much of what we do.

-Here is where the good news starts, technology is increasingly a major differentiator of success organisations.
+Here is where the good news starts, technology is increasingly a major differentiator of a successful organisation.

 New stuff that adds value